Wildlife Friendly Fencing

 • Koalas.

-• Replace non-essential barbed wire fencing with smooth wire.
+• Remove unnecessary barbed wire fences.
 If you don’t have cattle on your property, you probably don’t need a barbed wire fence.
+Also remove any old, barbed wire that is lying around outdoors.

-Contact your local hardware or farm shop to see if they stock wildlife friendly fencing.
-If not, ask them to get it in.
+If your local hardware or farm shop doesn’t stock wildlife friendly fencing, ask them to get it in.

 How to make barbed wire fencing safer for wildlife